Top Treatment Centers for Pleural Mesothelioma

 What Is a Mesothelioma Treatment Center?

-It takes cutting-edge technology, innovative research and a multidisciplinary team of doctors who have dedicated part of their career to mesothelioma to be considered a specialty mesothelioma treatment center.
+It takes cutting-edge technology, innovative research and a multidisciplinary team of doctors who have dedicated their careers to treating this rare cancer to be considered a specialty mesothelioma treatment center.

 Cancer centers that specialize in mesothelioma are among the best health facilities in the world.

-According to the 2017 issue of U.S. News & World Report’s Best Hospitals for Cancer, several mesothelioma cancer centers made the national list.
-These include programs at the MD Anderson Cancer Center, Memorial Sloan Kettering Cancer Center, Mayo Clinic and UCLA Medical Center.
+Several mesothelioma cancer centers made U.S. News & World Report’s 2018-19 Best Hospitals for Cancer list.
+These include programs at the MD Anderson Cancer Center, Brigham and Women’s Cancer Center and H. Lee Moffit Cancer Center.